-The COVID-19 pandemic’s impact on our daily lives has been unprecedented.
-Organizations are scrambling to realign their businesses to adapt to the challenges of a global pandemic.
-For those companies with incentive compensation, employees and managers are already speculating how the virus will affect their upcoming bonus cycle.
-Now is the time to start looking at how you can adjust your compensation program to accommodate the changing economic conditions.
-This blog is the first in a series looking at how COVID-19 is affecting compensation and what that means for organizations.
+The COVID-19 pandemic’s impact on our daily lives was unprecedented.
+Organizations scrambled to realign their businesses to the challenges of a global pandemic.
+For those companies with incentive compensation, employees and managers were also affected by how the virus will affect their upcoming bonus cycle.
+This blog is the first in a series looking at how COVID-19 has impacted compensation and what that means for organizations.

 Impact of COVID-19 on Annual Bonuses

 Annual bonuses are commonplace for organizations across all industries.
-For those utilizing performance targets, the current economic environment has made those targets unattainable for many in a matter of weeks.
+For those utilizing performance targets, the pandemic-induced economic environment made those targets unattainable for many.
 How can organizations continue to motivate their employees when bonuses are all but lost?
 In this economic turmoil, performance results are beyond the control of the employees.
 There are a few things you can do as an organization to ensure employees continue to be compensated adequately.

 Adjusting Performance Targets

 Setting performance targets in a normal situation can be difficult, trying to set targets in a rapidly changing environment can be downright impossible.
 While some companies may remember how past events like 9/11 and the financial crisis of 2008 affected their business, most are operating under a cloud of uncertainty.
-The situation will inherently become clearer as weeks and months begin to pass.
-If you can hold off setting targets, then this will give you more information about how COVID-19 will affect your business.
+The ability to hold off on target setting or allow the flexibility to revisit those targets will give employees the reassurance that all avenues will be explored to ensure proper alignment.

-For those who cannot adjust the performance targets anymore, there are other options to help keep employees motivated.
+For those who cannot adjust the performance targets as easily, there are other options to help keep employees motivated.
 Spot bonuses for those forced to work onsite and paid leave are alternative measures companies can use to keep employees engaged.

 Change Bonus Plan Weightings

 Annual bonus plans come in many types and sizes.
 For many, they incorporate factors ranging from sales, business results, health & safety to individual performance.
-COVID-19 will inevitably affect corporate and business results adversely, reducing the bonus payout for many employees.
+For many, COVID-19 affected corporate and business results adversely, reducing the bonus payout for many employees.
 One solution is to adjust the weighting of bonus plans to put more emphasis on the employee’s individual performance rating.
 Employees will continue to stay engaged and drive your business to increased profitability.